Skip to content

 It’s helpful to know how to plot probability distributions, as it’s visually easiest to see when different parameters result in different probability distributions when we can compare parameter values.

-The probability mass function for the Poisson distribution is actually fairly simple, as there’s only one parameter (λλ), this parameter simply indicates the “shape” of the function, or how many average events happen in a given time interval.
-Conveniently in R, there are mass functions for most common distributions.
-Let’s take a look at ?rpois and we see that we can plot the probability densities with the dpois function.
-Let’s choose three different parameter values and see how that changes our probability density.
+The probability mass function for the Poisson distribution is actually fairly simple, as there’s only one parameter (lambda, often denoted \(\lambda\)), this parameter simply indicates the “shape” of the function, or how many average events happen in a given time interval.
+Conveniently in R, there are functions for most common distributions.
+R follows a common convention for naming these functions, typically using a prefix to denote the type of function: d for the density or mass function (e.g., dpois for the Poisson probability mass), p for the cumulative distribution function (probability of X \(\le\) x), q for the quantile function (inverse of p), and r for generating random numbers from the distribution.
+This pattern (d, p, q, r) applies to many other distributions like Normal (norm), Gamma (gamma), Binomial (binom), etc. For now, we’ll use the dpois function to get the probability mass for specific values.
+Let’s take a look at ?rpois (which shows help for all Poisson functions) and then choose three different \(\lambda\) parameter values to see how that changes our probability density.
 In addition, it’s actually much easier to make plots of discrete distributions in base R so we’ll do that:

 # first make a sequence of values to construct our density across: